jina-ai/docs/chapters/traversal.md

 ![recursive](./images/recursive.png)

 This recursive structure provides Jina the flexibility to cover any complex use case that may require search at different semantic units.
 Besides that, the recursive structure enables Jina rankers to accumulate scores from lower granularities to upper granularities, such as `Chunk2DocRankers`.
-For example, in NLP a long document is composed of semantic chapters; each chapter consists of multiple paragraphs, which can be further segmented into sentences.
+For example, in NLP a long Document is composed of semantic chapters; each chapter consists of multiple paragraphs, which can be further segmented into sentences.
 In CV, a video is composed of one or more scenes, including one or more shots (i.e. a sequence of frames taken by a single camera over a continuous period of time).
 Each shot includes one or more frames.

 Such hierarchical structures can be very well represented with the recursive representation.
 The image below shows the tree view (with a depth of 3):